Honoring Native American Heritage Month and DU's relationship with Native American and Indigenous communities

 Most importantly, we know that we must listen to our Indigenous community members—the Native Student Alliance, the Native American Community Advisory Board, and all of our Native American and Indigenous staff and faculty members, as well as alumni—and engage with their concerns openly and honestly.
-We have entrusted our Native and Indigenous community to help build and grow our Indigenous initiatives, and we thank them their ideas and creativity in continuing to develop new programs and initiatives, as well.
+We have entrusted our Native and Indigenous community to help build and grow our Indigenous initiatives, and we thank them for their ideas and creativity in continuing to develop new programs and initiatives, as well.
 For this reason, we recognize the events of the past weeks and months have destabilized the trust we have worked to build over much of the past decade.
 We understand we must do a better job consulting with this community and turn to our Native American and Indigenous leaders more frequently for counsel and wisdom.

 There are many ways we can engage with our past—and the present—this month.
 Although the COVID-19 pandemic has caused Cheyenne and Arapaho community organizers to cancel this year’s annual Sand Creek Massacre Spiritual Healing Run, we ask our community to find time to thoughtfully consider this legacy.
 Every time you pass the nearly completed Community Commons, for instance, we hope you envision the return of the flags gifted to us by the Northern Cheyenne, Northern Arapaho and Southern Cheyenne and Arapaho Nations, as agreed, in a prominent display that respects and honors our relationships and ongoing obligations.
 With guidance from tribal representatives, the new display will also include a white flag of truce and a 33-star U.S. flag in recognition of the same flags that were flying at the Cheyenne and Arapaho encampment when the Sand Creek Massacre occurred.

-We do this with the acknowledgement that the land where the University of Denver now sits is the ancestral homeland of the Cheyenne and Arapaho tribes, and that there is much work still to be accomplished.
+We do this with the acknowledgment that the land where the University of Denver now sits is the ancestral homeland of the Cheyenne and Arapaho tribes, and that there is much work still to be accomplished.
 This work will take the active participation of each of us, the entire DU community.
 We must take these important steps together as OneDU toward healing and make DU a more inclusive and equitable place for all.